Polyanyanwu/graces-buffet-pp4/docs/testing.md

 ![Signup Icon](/docs/images/test/signup_icon.png)

 - Click on the Sign Up and the Signup form is displayed for the user to input the username, email address and names.
+- Email is sent to user to confirm the email address provided.
+- Click on the link in the email received and you are set to login successfully.

 1. A signed-in user can save a booking and receive immediate confirmation plus an email